manning-lp/jjroman-qa-using-vector-databases-lp/README.md

 # qa-using-vector-databases-lp-author
-Repository for liveProject: Q&A Using Vector Database
+Repository for liveProject: Q&A Using Vector Databases